History of the Village of Butler

-Butler was originally located near the intersection of Lisbon Road, Capitol Drive and 124th Street.
-In 1909, representatives from the Milwaukee, Sparta and North Western Railway, a division of the Chicago & North Western Railway (now owned by Union Pacific), visited farmers on the east side of 124th Street and offered to buy their farmland to establish railroad yards as an adjunct to an outer belt line around the City of Milwaukee to relieve freight congestion in the downtown railroad yards.
-The largest parcel belonging to the Clarke family.
+The Village of Butler truly owes its very existence to the railroad.
+It all began in the Fall of 1909 when representatives from the Milwaukee, Sparta and North Western Railway, a division of the Chicago & North Western Railway (now owned by Union Pacific), visited farmers on the east side of 124th Street and offered to buy their farmland to establish railroad yards as an adjunct to an outer belt line around the City of Milwaukee to relieve freight congestion in the downtown railroad yards.

 One of the more significant property acquisitions for the construction of the “New Butler” railroad yards was the $18,000.00 purchase of the George and Jennie Clarke farm.
 The Clarke’s reserved the right to move their house off the land prior to the start of construction in the spring of 1910.
 The house was moved across the fields on rollers to its present site on the family’s ancestral farm at what is now 128th Street and Hampton Avenue in the center of Butler.
 Today the Clarke house is a public museum dedicated to the settlement of the Village and its connection to the Chicago & North Western Railroad.

 At that time the construction of the “New Butler” railroad yards represented one of the most extensive and costly railway projects in the Midwest.
 The railroad yards contained twenty-one tracks and accommodated 1,525 cars at one time.
 North of the yards was one of the largest railway roundhouses in the west.
 It contained fifty-eight stalls, an oil warehouse, machine shop, powerhouse, general storehouse and coal chute.
 The coal chute held 600 tons of coal and was capable of supplying four engines at one time.
 A dormitory and clubhouse, locally known as “The Beanery”, was located just west of the yards.